 - Paste the link to the file in the Properties panel.

-- Specify whether you want the video or sound to autoplay, loop, be muted or whether you want to show the video’s default controls.
+- Specify whether you want your video or sound to autoplay, loop, be muted or if you want to show the video’s default controls.

 Autoplay is muted by default.

 You can define the way videos fit the container box and set it to: Stretch, Fit to fill, Contain, and Don’t resize.

 You can use links to files that are hosted on a server in the following formats:

 Links to videos that are on YouTube or Vimeo don’t have the Fit option available and can't be controlled with interactions.